-Statics and dynamics Key informational actions that guide agents come in three kinds that work together in many natural scenarios.
-Acts of inference matter - but equally important are acts of observation, and of communication.
-Such actions, or other events that embody them, are studied in current dynamic-epistemic logics, by adding an explicit vocabulary for the core actions to existing logical systems, and then analyzing the major laws of knowledge change, [11].
+Statics and dynamics Key informational actions that guide agents come in three kinds that work together in many scenarios.
+Inferences matter - but equally important are acts of observation and communication.
+Such acts, or events that embody them, are studied in dynamic-epistemic logics, by adding vocabulary for core actions to classical logics, and then analyzing the laws of knowledge change, [13].